Riemannian Metrics and Harmonic Sections of Spinor Bundles: Introduction

 \section{Introduction}

-Let $M$ be a closed $m$-dimensional Riemannian manifold.
-The dimension of the kernel of the Laplace-Beltrami operator acting on $p$-forms is a topological invariant called the $p$-th Betti number of $M$.
-On a Riemannian spin manifold $(M, g, s)$ with metric $g$ and spin structure $s$ we consider the classical Dirac operator $D$, which is a first order PDO acting on the differentiable sections of the spinor bundle $\Sigma M$ (termed as spinors) and ask whether the dimension $h(M,g,s)$ of its kernel $\ker(D)$, the space of harmonic spinors, is a topological invariant.
-The answer to this question is in general negative.
-Hitchin \cite{Hi74} computed the Dirac spectrum for a one parameter family of metrics on $S^3$ called the {\it Berger metrics}: for a generic value of the parameter there are no harmonic spinors but for specific values the spectrum contains zero.
-The spinor bundle $\Sigma M$ over a spin manifold $M$ of an arbitrary dimension $m\ge 2$ splits into an orthogonal direct sum $\Sigma M=\Sigma M^{+} \bigoplus \Sigma M^{-}$ corresponding to the eigenvalues of the normalized orientation, a spinor bundle isomorphism $S$ commuting with the $D$ in odd dimensions and anticommuting in even dimensions.
-In the latter case, the Dirac operator allows for the splitting
+On a closed connected $m$-dimensional Riemannian spin manifold $(M, g, \P)$ with metric $g$ and spin structure $\P=\P_{\mathrm{Spin}}(M)$ we consider the Dirac operator $D$, a first order differential operator which acts on sections of the spinor bundle $\Sigma$.
+It is known that the dimension $h(M,g,\P)=\dim\ker(D)$ of the space $\ker(D)$ of harmonic spinors is not a topological invariant.
+For instance, the one parameter family of Berger metrics on $S^3$ admits non-trivial harmonic spinors only for non-generic values of the parameter, cf. \cite{Hi74}.